How to Read An Appraisal Report: Skim for the Highlights, Page by Page

 Location: “If your house is on a private lane, and your appraiser used a comp that’s on a major highway, that’s a really poor location compared to yours,” says Krol.
 “That’s a common error.”
 A quick glance at Google Maps might tell you all you need to know about a comp’s location as compared to yours.

-Cross-reference each of the above points with the actual sales record to ensure there’s no mistake in square footage, sales price, etc. Then, take a look at the “Net Adjustment Total” line to see if the appraiser has adjusted the price of your property up or down based on each comp.
-If you have questions or something looks off, loop in your real estate agent in for a second opinion.
+Cross-reference each of the above points with the actual sales record to ensure there’s no mistake in square footage and sales price.
+Then, take a look at the “Net Adjustment Total” line to see if the appraiser has adjusted the price of your property up or down based on each comp.
+If you have questions or if something looks off, loop in your real estate agent for a second opinion.

 Source: (Fannie Mae)